 If you need more extended time storage or more download times, FileWhopper can also get your back.

-On the page of reviewing order details, you can find there are some options for additional services and costs.
-Adding extra storage time, adding other downloads, and get file insurance (extent the storage time to 90 days and downloads to 3 times), all of these are available to make sure that FileWhopper meets your need.
+On the page reviewing order details, you can find there are some options for additional services and costs.
+Adding extra storage time, adding other downloads, and getting file insurance (extend the storage time to 90 days and downloads to 3 times), all of these are available to make sure that FileWhopper meets your need.

 Secure Your Files

 Security is one of the main concerns for online file transfer.
 To address this, FileWhopper allows you to encrypt the file with a password.
 So it grants only you and others you shared the password can access your folder.

 Besides, once the file is downloaded, it will be deleted from the server of FileWhopper.
 When you need to keep the files for downloading for more than 14 days, remember to get the additional time to extend service or have file insurance.